Flying Into Tenerife South Airport? Everything You Need to Know

 Do I need a car to get around Tenerife, or can I rely on public transport?

-You don’t strictly need a car in Tenerife, especially if you’re staying in the south around Los Cristianos, Playa de las Américas, or Costa Adeje, these areas are well connected by bus, and most tours include hotel pick-up.
-However, renting a car is the best way to explore the island’s hidden gems like Masca, Teide National Park, and remote northern villages at your own pace.
-Buses (TITSA) are reliable and affordable, but a car gives you more flexibility and saves time if you want to see more than the main tourist hubs.
-Check the best deals on QEEQ ↗️ before it’s too late!
+You don’t strictly need a car in Tenerife, especially if you’re planning on staying at your hotel and the surrounding areas.
+However, renting a car is the best way to explore the island’s hidden gems like Icod de los Vinos, Teide National Park, and remote northern villages at your own pace.
+Buses (TITSA) are somewhat reliable and affordable (though not always punctual), but renting a car offers more flexibility and saves time if you want to see beyond the main tourist hubs.
+Check the best deals on QEEQ before it’s too late!

 The choice depends on your travel style: